FhenixProtocol/cofhe.js/README.md

 await cofhejs.createPermit({
   type: "self",
   issuer: userAddress,
-  projects: ["FHERC20"]
 })

 // Alternatively, you can create a permit with the default options:
 // type: "self"
-// issuer: address of signer passed into `cofhejs.initialize`
+// issuer: address of signer passed into `cofhejs.initialize` await cofhejs.createPermit()
-// projects: list of projects passed into `cofhejs.initialize`
-// contracts: list of contracts passed into `cofhejs.initialize` await cofhejs.createPermit()
 ```